bloomberg/presto-accumulo/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 serializer that leverages Accumulo's Lexicoder API to store values.
-The default serializer is the ``lexicoder`` serializer, as this serializer does not require expensive conversion operations back and forth between ``String`` objects and the Presto types -- the object is encoded as a byte array.
+The default serializer is the ``lexicoder`` serializer, as this serializer does not require expensive conversion operations back and forth between ``String`` objects and the Presto types -- the cell's value is encoded as a byte array.

 You can change the default the serializer by specifying the